neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

 ## Changelog policy

 We use `git log` to track our changes.
-That means
+That means care should be taken to [write good messages](../geek-tips/git.md#commit-message-convention): they are there to help both you and future researchers understand how the dataset evolved.

 Good commit message examples: